 I’m back!
 Did you miss me?
 I’ve been travelling in Cyprus and Italy, soaking up the sights, sounds and most importantly flavours of those beautiful places, and giving myself a bit of a digital detox along the way.
 Back in Munich the sun is shining (finally) and I’m busy cooking and creating again.
 Best of all, I am so inspired by all the incredible food I ate while travelling that I am full of loads of delicious ideas to share with you.

-This recipe might look long, but it’s a bit of a process recipe, once you have the hang of making your own pasta it is truly easy.
+This recipe might look long, but once you have the hang of making your own pasta it is truly easy.

 Homemade Tortelli Pasta

 Homemade Tortelli Pasta are beautifully light, tasty pasta pockets, filled with spicy, red pepper and cream cheese.

 - 100 g plain flour, Italian ‘00’ or German ‘405’ if you can get it

 - 1 Tbsp olive oil

 - a pinch of salt

 - 150 g small stuffed red peppers, the kind for the deli counter or in a jar

 - sea salt

 - freshly ground black pepper